ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 need to be installed, updated, or deleted, if any.
 If any Trusted Components need to be installed, updated, or deleted, the TAM sends an Update message.

+If an Error message is received, the TAM can handle it in any implementation specific way, but {{error-message}} provides recommendations for such handling.

 ## TEEP Agent Behavior {#agent}